lemoi/async-module-loader/README.md

 *!warning:the loaderjs is just used for browser*

-you can use { require , exports , module.exports } to load modules asynchronism just like the nodejs
+you can use { require , exports , module.exports } to load modules asynchronously just like the nodejs

 for example:
 you have these modules: